Saint Catherine's Monastery: Sinai Palimpsests Project

 Since 2011, a team of imaging scientists and experienced scholars in the decipherment of palimpsest manuscripts from the U.S. and Europe have photographed, digitized, and studied the library's collection of palimpsests during the international Sinai palimpsests project.

 Palimpsests are notable for having been reused one or more times over the centuries.
-Since parchment was expensive and time-consuming to produce, monks would erase certain texts with orange juice or scrape them off and write over them.
-Though the original texts were once assumed to be lost, the imaging scientists used narrowband multispectral imaging techniques and technologies to reveal features that were difficult to see with the human eye, including ink residues and small grooves in the parchment.
-Each page took approximately eight minutes to scan completely.
-These images have subsequently been digitized and are now freely available for research at the UCLA Online Library for scholarly use.
+Since parchment was expensive and time-consuming to produce, monks would erase texts with orange juice or scrape them off and write over them.
+Though the original texts were once assumed to be lost, imaging scientists used narrowband multispectral imaging techniques and technologies to reveal features that were difficult to see with the human eye, including ink residues and small grooves in the parchment.
+These images have subsequently been digitized and are now freely available for research at the UCLA Library for scholarly use.

-As of June 2018, at least more than 160 palimpsests were identified, with over 6,800 pages of texts recovered.
+As of June 2018, over 160 palimpsests have been identified, with over 6,800 pages of texts recovered.
 The newer finds were discovered in a secluded storage area of the St George Tower in 1975.
-Highlights include "108 pages of previously unknown Greek poems and the oldest-known recipe attributed to the Greek physician Hippocrates;" additional folios for the transmission of the Old Syriac Gospels; two unattested witnesses of an early Christian apocryphal text the Dormition of Mary (Transitus Mariae) of which most of the Greek text is lost; a previously unknown martyrdom of Patriklos of Caesarea Maritima (Palestine), one of the eleven followers of Pamphilus of Caesarea; as well as insight into dead languages such as the previously hardly attested Caucasian Albanian and Christian Palestinian Aramaic, the local dialect of the early Byzantine period, with many unparalleled text witnesses.
+Highlights include "108 pages of previously unknown Greek poems and the oldest-known recipe attributed to the Greek physician Hippocrates;" additional folios for the transmission of the Old Syriac Gospels; two unattested witnesses of an early Christian apocryphal text the Dormition of Mary (Transitus Mariae) of which most of the Greek text is lost; a previously unknown martyrdom of Patriklos of Caesarea Maritima (Israel), one of the eleven followers of Pamphilus of Caesarea; some of the earliest known Georgian manuscripts; as well as insight into dead languages such as the previously hardly attested Caucasian Albanian and Christian Palestinian Aramaic, the local dialect of the early Byzantine period, with many unparalleled text witnesses.